 Over time, life insurance carriers have evolved, for the better.
 What if you could purchase a policy, where if you suffered a serious illness, you could access part of the death benefit?
 Better yet, what if policies offered this benefit, for the same cost of other companies who do not offer these benefits.

 All you need is a life insurance policy that offers living benefits, and provides flexibility that traditional policies do not offer.
-For people who have Diabetes, a life insurance policy with living benefits could prove to be beneficial for you and your family, in the future.
+For people who have Diabetes, the living benefits of life insurance could prove to be beneficial for you and your family, in the future.
 Afterall, it’s impossible to predict tomorrow, let alone twenty or 30 years down the road.

 What are Living Benefits?

-So, can anyone utilize their life insurance whenever they want?
+So, can anyone utilize their life insurance living benefits whenever they want?
 Or, what are the approved reasons a living benefits rider may come into play?
 Let’s dig a bit further, shall we?

 Be prepared for the unexpected: critical illness